 This post may contain affiliate links.
 Please see my disclosure policy.

-Are you ready?
 Training begins the minute you bring your puppy home.
-The first 2 weeks after brining Ruby home, I wondered what in the world I had done to myself.
+The first 2 weeks after bringing Ruby home, I wondered what in the world I had done to myself.

 Training is a lesson in patience and learning to remain calm.
 At times this can be a comedy show in the making!
 You’ll need a sense of humor!